Sanusihassan/flex-system/readme.md

     ...
   </div>
 ```
-### Aligment On The Cross Axis Classes For Flex Item
+### Alignment On The Cross Axis Classes For Flex Item
 The `.{$breakpoint}self-$direction` classes specifies the distribution of the available space in the cross axis for a flex item.
 `$direction` = \[`start`, `center`, `end`, `baseline`, `stretch`\].
 #### Example